Background pattern

 • Blood clots in the lungs

-• Yellow discoloration of the eyes and skin (jaundice)
+• Yellowing of the eyes and skin (jaundice)

-Rare side effects (may affect up to 1 in 1,000 patients)
+Rare Adverse Effects (may affect up to 1 in 1,000 patients)

 • Severe nerve inflammation, which can cause paralysis and difficulty breathing (Guillain-Barré syndrome)

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through thenational notification system included in theAppendix V.By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that is not listed in this leaflet.
+You can also report them directly through the national reporting system included in Appendix V. By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-5. Conservation of Bortezomib Fresenius Kabi
+5. Storage of Bortezomib Fresenius Kabi

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-The chemical and physical stability of the reconstituted solution has been demonstrated at concentrations of 1 mg/ml and 2.5 mg/ml for 96 hours at 25 °C and 8 days at 2-8 °C, when stored in the original syringe and/or vial.
+The chemical and physical stability of the reconstituted solution has been demonstrated at concentrations of 1 mg/ml and 2.5 mg/ml for 96 hours at 25°C and 8 days at 2-8°C, when stored in the original syringe and/or vial.

 Composition of Bortezomib Fresenius Kabi